igmor/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image3]

-#### 2.
+#### 2. Color and gradient tresholding

-I used a combination of color and gradient thresholds to generate a binary image, see `def color_and_gradient_pipeline` function
+I used a combination of color and gradient thresholds to generate a binary image, see `def color_and_gradient_pipeline` function.
-First I blurred the image with gaussian blurring to remove the noise, then I computed color treshold masks to select left yellow lane and right white line, the color mask is one of the constituents in a result binary image, all color tresholding is done in HSV color space that is resilient to bright or dark color saturations:
+First I blurred the image with gaussian blurring filter to remove the noise, then I computed color treshold masks to select left yellow lane and right white line, the color mask is one of the constituents in a result binary image, all color tresholding is done in HSV color space that is resilient to bright or dark color saturations:

 ![alt text][image6]

-The image then got transformed into HLS color space as L-channel is the most stable for gradient tresholding, then Sobol gradient operator werecomputed for X and Y with correspoding tresholds and kernel size, the result of this operation is combined into mask
+The image then got transformed into HLS color space as L-channel is the most stable for gradient tresholding, then Sobol gradient operators were computed for X and Y with correspoding tresholds and kernel size, the result of this operation is combined into mask:

 `final_binary[((sybinary >= 0.5) | (sxbinary == 1) ) & (mask_lane >= 0.5)] = 1`:

 ![alt text][image5]

-#### 3.
+#### 3. Perspective transform

 The code for my perspective transform includes a function called `warp_image()`, which appears in the 2rd code cell of the IPython notebook).
 The `warp_image()` function takes as inputs an image (`img`) and defines source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: